Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/helm-values.md

 If the secrets and configmaps are the same value, but the integration is not working (e.g. OAuth configuration error "Something is wrong with the OAuth configuration"), perform the following:

-1. Restart the `live-agent-cognigy-live-agent-XXX` app pod in the Live Agent namespace.
+1. Restart the `cognigy-live-agent-app-XXX` app pod in the Live Agent namespace.
 2. Restart the following Cognigy.AI pods in the Cognigy.AI namespace:
    - service-security
    - service-api